0x1B05/english/kaoyan/content/writing.typ

 Write a letter of about 100 words to the president of your university, suggesting how to improve students’ physical condition.

 - You should include the details you think necessary.
-- You should write neatly on the ANSWER SHEET.
 - Do not sign your own name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Enhancements for Student Physical Well-being

 Dear President [President's Name],

-I hope this letter finds you well.
-As a committed member of our university community, I am writing to suggest some enhancements that could significantly improve the physical condition of our students.
+I hope this letter finds you well. #underline[_As a_] *committed* member of our university community, #underline[_I am writing to suggest some enhancements that could significantly improve_] the *physical condition* of our students.

-Firstly, increasing the availability of sports facilities and extending their hours would allow more students to incorporate physical activity into their daily routines.
-Additionally, introducing more varied fitness programs, such as yoga, pilates, and dance classes, could cater to a wider range of interests, promoting regular participation.
+#underline[_Firstly, increasing the availability of sports facilities and extending their hours would allow_] more students to *incorporate* physical activity *into* their daily routines.
+Additionally, introducing more varied fitness programs, such as yoga, *pilates*, and dance classes, could #underline[_*cater to* a wider range of interests, *promoting* regular participation._]

-Secondly, improving the nutritional options available on campus by including more healthy, affordable food choices in our cafeterias could greatly influence students' overall health.
-Partnering with local farms to supply fresh produce could also enhance meal quality and appeal.
+Secondly, improving *the nutritional options* available on campus by including more healthy, affordable food choices in our *cafeterias* could greatly influence students' *overall health*.
+Partnering with local farms to supply fresh produce could also enhance meal quality and *appeal*.

-These initiatives could foster a healthier student body and positively impact academic performance.
+These *initiatives* could *foster a healthier student body* and positively impact academic performance.
 Thank you for considering these suggestions.
 I believe these changes would greatly benefit our university community.

 Warm regards,